 The Comic Strips Present

 Long before comics became films and TV shows, TV shows became comics.
 Weird, huh?
 In the first part of a major new series, we take a deep dive into four-colour nostalgia, revisiting the trippy comic strip tie-ins of the swinging '60s.

 Thor: Ragnarok and Blade Runner 2049 at the cinema, Stranger Things 2 and Spider-Man: Homecoming on the small screen, Adrian Tchaikovsky's Dogs of War in books and DC's Dark Nights: Metal in comics.
 It's the SFX reviews section, sho' nuff.

 Want to see more?
 Check out this preview of our latest issue.

 We're also available on Google Play and Zinio, and most digital formats give you a 30-day free trial, so you can try before you buy!
 For Apple users: click the link and you’ll be directed to SFX's page in the App Store – once there, install the SFX app, or – if you’ve done that already – hit Open to be taken to the SFX storefront.

+If you live in the UK, use this handy guide to find who's stocking SFX.
+Live outside the UK, or nowhere near a newsagents?
+Don't despair!
+You can order SFX online and have it delivered to your door.
 Alternatively, why not get the best of both worlds by subscribing?
 Take advantage of our cut-price digital and print bundles and take SFX wherever you go.